dcanasp/memory_bank/high level/transfer architecture/Communication.md

 #### Key Characteristics
 - The sender sends a message and continues its process without waiting for a response.
 - Commonly uses protocols like [[AMQP]] and [[NATS]].
-- Typically implemented in conjunction with a [[message broker]].
+- Typically implemented in conjunction with a [[Message Broker]].
 The sender doesn't need to know the specific consumer; it sends messages to the broker, which then routes them appropriately.
 #### Advantages
 - **Resilience**: More robust against failures.
 If a server is down, it does not immediately disrupt the communication process.
 - **Efficiency**: Enhances overall system efficiency by eliminating the need for response waiting.